pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 ![The finds lie on a white sheet in natural light as if spread on the clifftop after landing.
 They look clean and sharp, especially the half-round ingot with its silver shine.](website-images/5-Ingot-and-candle-sockets.JPG)

-*Silver ingot with candlestick parts below it, and lead disc between those; found by diving on the St Anthony and photographed after landing by Anthony Randall.
-Anthony suggests the lead piece is a seal from one of the suits of armour listed in the cargo.*
+*Artefacts from the St Anthony including silver ingot and two brass candlestick parts; found by diving and photographed after landing by Anthony Randall.*

 ## 2 *Schiedam*, PW 1000049; Dutch flute, wrecked 1684, Jangye-ryn, Gunwalloe